【】

 Novel therapies such as stem-cell therapies are currently being investigated in animal models of disease, but are not available to the general public.

 In humans, heart transplants are usually performed for patients with DCM, however, this option does not exist for veterinary patients, as it would require the killing of another animal to obtain a suitable heart (human donors are largely motor vehicle accident victims).
 No veterinarians are performing heart transplants.
+Other surgical procedures have been evaluated, but currently none are being offered for patient care.

 What is the Prognosis of a Pet Diagnosed with DCM?